Puppy Care Guide

 Here's a suggestion on how to get your puppy through his first night

-In addition to the above care routine, I recommend you introduce the following:
+In addition to the above puppy care schedule, you might like to introduce the following over the next few days:

 Day 2

-Continue teaching your puppy how to play with his toys, introduce him to a chew to and teach him that he can bite his toys but not your hands!
+Introduce him to a few safe chew toys and teach him that he can bite his toys but not your hands!

 Day 3

-Socialization is a really important part of your puppy's development, and it's vital to begin (or continue where your breeder left off) as quickly as possible.
+It's vital to begin socialising your puppy (or continue where your breeder left off) as quickly as possible.
+Please read this article which will help you get started.

 Day 4

-More socialization!
+More socialisation!
 Take him out in the car, either in a carrier (to stop him from roaming and keep him safe) or have someone cradle him gently.

 Day 5

 Continue with your pup's socialization program and do a little each day.
-Today introduce your puppy to different people and other children, better still why not arrange to take him into school to meet lots of kids.
+Today introduce your puppy to different people and other children; better still, why not arrange to take him to school to meet lots of kids?

-When Max was little, I often to him to the local infants school just before start of class to meet mothers and their children so that he could be petted.
+When Max was little, I often visited the local infant school just before the start of class to meet mothers and their children to allow him to be petted by many.

 Day 6

-It's okay to mix it up a little to suit your own circumstances, and once you get going you'll get a feel for what's right for you and your pup.
+It's okay to mix it up a little to suit your circumstances, and once you get going, you'll get a feel for what's right for you and your pup.

-Continue with a little bit of socialization every single day (this is so important) it shouldn't be missed or delayed.
-If your puppy is properly socialized he will grow up to be a happy confident dog and less likely to develop behavioural problems.
+Continue with a bit of socialisation every day (this is so important), and shouldn't be missed out or delayed.
+If your puppy is socialised correctly, he will grow into a happy, confident dog and less likely to develop behavioural problems.

-If he does something you don't like or he gets it wrong, just say, 'too bad' and move one.
+If he does something you don't like or he gets it wrong, say, 'Too bad,' and move on.
 Don't praise him, but don't dwell on his mistakes.
 He'll get it right next time.

 Happy puppy parenting!